vanillaSlice/blog/content/post/keep-those-prs-small.md

 ![Screenshot 7](/images/keep-those-prs-small/screenshot-7.png)

 This wasn't mentioned in the commit message.
 Looks like a super important security patch.
+Now, I'm sure the author's intentions were good.
+They identified a vulnerability and fixed it.
+However, dependency upgrades (especially ones relating to security) are worthy of their own dedicated PRs.

 In most cases, this wouldn't be a problem.
-We've tidied up some code and added a vital security fix.
-But what if the refactor introduced an issue and somehow made its way to production?
-We wouldn't want to revert this commit and lose our patch.
+But what if this 'refactor' introduced an issue and somehow made its way to production?
+We wouldn't want to revert this commit and open ourselves up to a vulnerability again.
+We'd have to revert this commit and create a new PR with just the security bump, giving us time to investigate the issue.
+All of which could have been avoided by having very precise, focused PRs.

+And this is just a simple example. (call out an example about writing too much data to kinesis and we want to pull it but we'd have to revert both features).

 *Small PRs will allow you to revert specific problematic commits.*